WeblateOrg/weblate/docs/admin/auth.rst

 .. note::

-    By default, Weblate relies on authentication services provide validated email address, in case some of services you want to use do not support this, please remove ``social.pipeline.social_auth.associate_by_email`` from
+    By default, Weblate relies on third-party authentication services to provide validated email address, in case some of services you want to use do not support this, please remove
+    ``social.pipeline.social_auth.associate_by_email`` from
     ``SOCIAL_AUTH_PIPELINE`` settings.

 Enabling individual backends is quite easy, it's just matter of adding entry to